Carpathian Campaign: Repression and ethnic policies

-However, the eviction "towards the enemy" was not feasible under the conditions of a positional war: the Jewish population from Galicia and Bukovina was evicted deep into Russia.
-On March 27, Yanushkevich telegraphed to the headquarters of the fronts: “Information is coming from the Minister of the Interior about the attempted eviction of the Jews from Galicia deep into Russia.
+In practice, expulsion "towards the enemy" proved unworkable under the conditions of positional warfare.
+The Jewish population of Galicia and Bukovina was instead deported into the Russian interior.
+On March 27, Yanushkevich telegraphed the front headquarters to clarify policy:

+Information is coming from the Minister of the Interior about the attempted eviction of the Jews from Galicia deep into Russia.
 This is unacceptable, we already have too many of them.
 It was ordered to drive them forward behind the Austrians, and in the areas in the rear of the troops, who had long been occupied, to select from the most wealthy and important among the population and influence of the hostages, who should be evicted to Russia in the area of settled settlement, but under guard, that is, in prisons, and property sequester them.
 Rumours reached the Supreme Commander that with the movement forward, the inhabitants of the Jews were not evicted.
 I ask you to strictly confirm this requirement, and to confiscate the property of those who showed hostility in the slightest degree or are suspected of espionage.

-For the eviction of the hostages, the Minister of Internal Affairs has planned the provinces of Poltava and Chernigov, that is, counties outside the theater of war.
-On April 7, the demand for the strict implementation of these repressive measures was confirmed by the chief supply officer of the armies of the Southwestern Front, Infantry General A. Mavrin.
-On April 21, 1915, the chief of staff of the 8th Army Corps, Major General Georgy Viranovsky, reported to the headquarters of the 8th Army on the execution of this order.
+The Minister of Internal Affairs designated the provinces of Poltava and Chernigov — outside the theater of war — for the internment of hostages.
+On April 7, 1915, the chief supply officer of the South-Western Front armies, General of Infantry Alexei Alekseevich Mavrin, confirmed the strict implementation of these measures.
+On April 21, the chief of staff of the 8th Army Corps, Major General Georgy Viranovsky, reported to 8th Army headquarters that the order had been carried out.

-Ethnic segregation began in the ranks of the Russian army.
-On February 12, 1915, the Chief of Staff of the Supreme Commander, Infantry General N. Yanushkevich, accused soldiers from the German colonists of "unreliability" and ordered them to be sent to the Caucasian front (with the exception of militias and non-combatants).
-The "defectors" were ordered to open fire: "in general, no cruelty will be excessive."
+Ethnic discrimination extended into the ranks of the Russian army itself.
+On February 12, 1915, Yanushkevich declared soldiers of German colonial descent to be "unreliable" and ordered their transfer to the Caucasian Front, exempting only militiamen and non-combatants.
+Any soldiers who attempted to desert were to be fired upon without restraint.
+On the matter, he is quoted as saying "in general, no cruelty will be excessive."